LawKick/process_guidelines/production_process.md

 **What:** Developers review every backlogged issue for relevance and accuracy as changes from the current sprint may affect backlogged issues.

-**Desired Outcome:** A well groomed backlog is easier to maintain in the log run rather than letting issues sit stale for long periods of time.
+**Desired Outcome:** A well groomed backlog is easier to maintain in the long run rather than letting issues sit stale for long periods of time.
 The purpose of this meeting is good housekeeping.
-A clean projet board is a happy project board.
+A clean project board is a happy project board.

 #### Retro
 **Who:** All Stakeholders